 7 Foods for Your Breastfeeding Diet

-Below are foods that are beneficial to include to enhance your breastfeeding diet and provide nutritious milk for your sweet new babe!
+These foods are beneficial to add to you breastfeeding diet and provide nutritious milk for your sweet new babe!

 Chicken is a classic meal that provides quality protein, B vitamins, and iron.
 It is very versatile, freezer friendly, and not too expensive.